Foundation Repair Services in Miami, Florida

 Miami's coastal environment exposes foundations to salt-laden air and saltwater intrusion that corrodes the steel reinforcement inside concrete slabs and piers.
 When rebar corrodes, it expands — cracking the surrounding concrete from within and weakening the foundation's structural integrity.
 This process, called spalling, is visible as rust stains, flaking concrete, and exposed rebar on foundation walls and slabs.
 Homes within 1 mile of the coast are at highest risk, but saltwater intrusion into the groundwater table means inland foundations are increasingly affected as well.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Miami foundation repair pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Miami foundation repair provider.

 Photograph and measure every crack in walls, floors, ceilings, and the exterior foundation.
 Pay special attention to cracks that appeared suddenly — in Miami, new cracks after heavy rain or storm events may indicate active soil erosion or void formation beneath the slab.
 Measure crack widths and mark endpoints with dated tape to track whether movement is ongoing.
 Note any sloping floors, sticking doors, or gaps between walls and ceiling.